TaxFairness/LymeTaxIncr2022/About.md

 # Why Does Lyme need a Revaluation?

-> Update - 4 Feb 2023: The petition article was submitted with sufficient signatures to be placed on the Warrant.
-It will be discussed and voted on at March Town Meeting.

 Lyme's property tax burden has not been equitably shared for the last two years.
 High-value properties are taxed at much less than their true value.
 This transfers a portion of the tax burden to lower-value properties.